Gxgxn/project-14-dance-landing-page/README.md

 ## Project Goal :dart:

 To make the landing page for an imaginary business and mockup was provided.
-This web page is not responsive as of now.
+This web page is responsive.

 ## Skills Gained